florianherrengt/spacetime_explained/README.md

 If you ran 100 meters in 1 minute, you would have moved of 100 meters in space **and** 1 minute in time.

-On the other hand, if while you are reading this, you're not moving in space, but time is still flying.
+On the other hand, while you are reading this, you're not moving in space, but time is still flying.
 So you're moving only in time, not space.

 Then you decide to do some exercise and go for a run.
 You are still moving in time, but now also moving in space.
 Because time and space are not 2 separated things and depends of each other, one or the other has to slow down.